-Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
+Siblings include step siblings, foster siblings, and adopted siblings.
+Siblings also includes other children living permanently at the same address.

 A child reaches compulsory school age on the prescribed day following his or her fifth birthday (or on his or her fifth birthday if it falls on a prescribed day).
 The prescribed days are 31 December, 31 March and 31 August.